New Woman (song)

 "New Woman" is a song by Thai rapper and singer Lisa featuring Spanish singer Rosalía.
 It was released through Lloud and RCA Records on August 15, 2024, as the second single from Lisa's debut studio album, Alter Ego (2025).
 It is primarily a pop and electronic track with trap sonorities containing lyrics about Lisa transforming herself and rediscovering her identity.
 The song was produced by Max Martin and Ilya and written by them alongside Lisa, Rosalía, Tove Burman, and Tove Lo.

 "New Woman" received positive reviews from music critics for its catchy production and the artists' chemistry, with many naming it the best song on the album.
 It peaked at number 15 on the Billboard Global 200 and number six on the Global Excl.
 U.S., becoming Lisa's fourth and Rosalía's fifth top-ten hit on the latter chart respectively.
 It reached the top ten of charts in Malaysia, Singapore, and Taiwan and the top 15 in Spain, where it received a gold certification.
 In the United States, the song became Lisa's fourth entry on the Billboard Hot 100 at number 97.

 An accompanying music video was directed by Dave Meyers and released on Lloud's YouTube channel simultaneously with the single's release.
 Filmed in Los Angeles, the video reflects the song's themes of empowerment and transformation and features Lisa and Rosalía in a number of high-fashion looks from the 2000s.
-To promote the single, Lisa performed at the 2024 MTV Video Music Awards and the Global Citizen Festival.
+Lisa promoted the single with performances at the 2024 MTV Video Music Awards, the Global Citizen Festival, Amazing Thailand Countdown 2025, the Coachella Valley Music and Arts Festival, and Blackpink's Deadline World Tour.
 "New Woman" won Best Collaboration and received a nomination for Best Video at the 2024 MTV Europe Music Awards.